LAStools/LAStools/bin/lascopcindex_README.txt

--vv -very_verbose   : more info reported in console -version            : reports this tool's version number -progress           : displays a progress bar (disable with verbose) -depth              : set a maximum depth for the octree instead of relying on internal inference.
+-vv -very_verbose   : more info reported in console -version            : reports this tool's version number -progress           : displays a progress bar (disable with verbose) -depth [n]          : set a maximum depth [n] for the octree instead of relying on internal inference.
 -m                  : set the units to meters (default) -ft                 : set the units to feets -root_light         : low density for the root of the octree (128 cell divisions)